 Construction operations for marine cable installation are expected to be completed during both daytime hours and nighttime hours.
 Pre- and post-installation activities will be conducted during daytime hours (after ~7 am and before ~7 pm), with 12-hour shifts anticipated for completion of pre-lay grapnel runs and post-installation mattress installation.
 Cable installation activities, including cable laying, cable burial, and cable splicing, will be conducted with 24/7 operations.
 Should additional nighttime operations be required due to scheduling, safety, and/or operational purposes, the Certificate Holders and/or Contractor will inform the DPS and local municipalities in advance of the nighttime operations.
 DPS shall be notified in advance if construction is planned on Sundays, evenings, or holidays.
-Appropriate mitigation and noise suppression measures, as outlined above, will be employed to minimize impacts to nearby sensitive receptors.
+Appropriate mitigation and noise suppression measures, as outlined in the bulleted list above, will be employed to minimize impacts to nearby sensitive receptors if combined noise levels and proximity to sensitive receptors necessitate mitigation.